TBCBank/TBC.OpenAPI.SDK.Core/README.md

     }
 }
 ```
-* Create class "FactoryExtensions" with extension method "AddExampleClient" for "TBC.OpenAPI.SDK.Core.OpenApiClientFactoryBuilder", used for pass options "ExampleClientOptions" into "OpenApiClientFactoryBuilder"
+* Create class "FactoryExtensions" with extension method "AddExampleClient" for "TBC.OpenAPI.SDK.Core.OpenApiClientFactoryBuilder", used for passing options "ExampleClientOptions" into "OpenApiClientFactoryBuilder"
 ```c#
 public static class FactoryExtensions
 {